duglin/helloworld/README.md

 for `steps`) and overly simplified (if you do see the need then a simple list isn't sufficient in the long run).
-The point is, it should be trivially easy to create new BuildTemplates so that anyone can do it any time, and we don't need a more formalized system.
+The point is, it should be trivially easy to create new BuildTemplates so that anyone can do it any time, and we don't need a more formalized/complex system.

 And finally, originally I didn't use Build Templates, I just put a reference to the Kaniko image directly into my Service definition's build section and